SAFETAG/SAFETAG/content/index.adids.08.md

 ##### WPS Attacks #####

 Let's first cover WPS.
 It was built as an addition to WPA to make it easier to add devices without typing in secure passwords, but this ease of use means that a malicious actor can pose as a device and effectively reduce the potentially very difficult passwords WPA allows down to a simple numeric-only 8 character PIN.
 Further, the WPS system allows an attacker to work on this PIN in two parallel chunks, further reducing its security.
-This, like WEP, is a "live" attack - you have to stay connected to the network - but also like WEP, it is a guaranteed attack; your brute forcing of the WPS system will eventually allow you network access.
+This, like WEP, is a "live" attack - you have to stay connected to the network - but also like WEP, it is a guaranteed attack; your brute forcing of the WPS system will eventually (2-10 hours) allow you network access.

 Step 1....